Utah Congressman to Trump: Ban flavored e-cigarettes

 Oregon Democrat Kurt Schrader says he doesn’t think a complete ban is necessary.

-“If you have tooty-fruity vaping that’s targeted to kids.
-You know, Menthol?
-That may be a different story.
+“If you have tutti-fruity vaping that’s targeted to kids.
+Menthol, that may be a different story.
 Maybe we have to get a better balance on that,” Schrader said.

 Schrader also says the focus shouldn’t just be on flavors.